gvwilson/thirdbit/src/fiction/iffy/index.md

 "Halt!
 Do not attempt to exit without authorization!"
-The Marines were already back on their feet, the motors their joints revving hard.
+The Marines were already back on their feet, the motors in their joints revving hard.
 One spread her arms wide to block the panicked stampede, only to be sent staggering as the scanner bot whacked her from behind.